Peach Prime Consultancy

 Digital Integration

-We plan and specify the digital technology ecosystem of the museum, including audiovisual systems, interactive display hardware, content management platforms, digital wayfinding, audio guide systems, and back-of-house monitoring and control infrastructure.
-Digital integration is planned as a unified system architecture rather than a collection of individual vendor solutions, ensuring all systems work together and can be maintained cost-effectively after opening.
+We plan and specify the digital technology ecosystem of the museum, including audiovisual systems, interactive display hardware, content management platforms, digital wayfinding, audio guide systems, and back of house monitoring and control infrastructure.
+Digital integration is planned as a unified system architecture rather than a collection of individual vendor solutions, ensuring all systems work together and can be maintained cost effectively after opening.

 Visitor Experience Design